Studies

 Albin Gräns, associate professor at the Swedish University of Agricultural Sciences, is investigating a range of welfare practices, including a survey of welfare practices for Mediterranean seabass and an investigation of humane slaughter techniques for channel catfish — such as stunning with a pressure wave or rapidly heating up the brain with a laser — as part of a project run by the Center for Responsible Seafood.

 Gräns said many of the standard practices for treatment of farmed fish were designed for the comfort of human handlers, not the fish — for instance, the practice of stunning fish by putting them in ice.
 These fish appear unconscious, said Gräns, but his work has shown the fish are simply paralyzed, while still aware and highly stressed.
-He said people are slowly moving away from that practice, as understanding of fish physiology grows.
-“We see this transition: Fish are walking the path that the chickens did 20 years ago.”
+He believes people are slowly moving away from that practice, as understanding of fish physiology grows.

 These advancements are about more than slaughter.
 For fish to be truly faring well, they need to be able to live as they would in their natural habitat, said Yannick Rohrer, aquaculture specialist for Fair Fish, an organization dedicated to improving fish welfare.